-The 2010 Community Climate and Energy Action Plan (CEAP) has guided a number of City, community based, and local partner agency efforts over the past seven years.
+The 2010 Community Climate and Energy Action Plan (CEAP) has guided a number of City, community based, and local partner agency efforts over the past nine years.
 As part of the direction from City Council in 2016, the City identified updating the CEAP as an organizational priority in 2018.
 As a result staff are working on a CEAP progress report and a draft of a new Community Climate Action Plan (CAP2.0).

 The focus of the CAP2.0 Project is to continue to foster the actions of the City, as well as our community’s agencies, companies and organizations, in moving toward:

 - Carbon neutrality

 - Reduced fossil fuel use